• Skip to primary navigation

 The most impressive gypsy flowers were created from wood, Elder being the Romanies’ preferred material.
 A short peg knife is the only tool required.

-The Toy-Making Village of Seiffen, Germany
+The toy-making village of Seiffen, Germany

 The toy-making village of Seiffen in Germany is a must-visit for anyone interested in the history of woodturning and toy making.

-• Go to page 1
+• Page 1

-• Go to page 2
+• Page 2

 • Go to Next Page »